A content recommendation engine for content creators and consumers

 Conversely, if a specific user is chosen, MatchStax indicates content that is of interest to that user.

 MatchStax technology is designed to be used across industries and is compatible with social media networks such as Facebook, Twitter, Pinterest and Instagram.
-A case where the technology adds value is retail.
+A use case where the technology adds value is retail.
 For example, a shoe manufacturer could use MatchStax to predict the designs that are most attractive to users.

 MatchStax can also be used for a variety of other purposes, such as helping to improve awareness around public health campaigns and for general entertainment purposes.